Study: Vaccines could have prevented 3,350 WV COVID deaths - NewsBreak

 Despite having a higher at-risk elderly population, West Virginians were some of the most hesitant in the country to get vaccinated against COVID-19 .
 More than two years into the pandemic, as of May 17, less than 55% of West Virginians have been fully vaccinated against COVID (received at least two shots).

-Even if West Virginians would have been 85% vaccinated by the time of the study, it’s estimated that 2,166 West Virginia lives would have been saved.
+Even if West Virginis would have been 85% vaccinated by the time of the study, it’s estimated that 2,166 West Virginia lives would have been saved.

 As of May 17, 2022, 6,903 West Virginia COVID-related deaths have been confirmed by the West Virginia Department of Health and Human resources.

-To see the full results of the study, visit the Global Epidemic dashboard by the Brown School of Public Health .Copyright 2022 Nexstar Media Inc. All rights reserved.
+To see the the full results fo the study, visit the Global Epidemic dashboard by the Brown School of Public Health .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.